BrentSeidel/Arduino-Sensor-Network/README.md

 ### Web
 This is Ada code for the web server that runs on the BeagleBone Black.
 It is based on my Ada-Web-Server repository on GitHub.

+## Dependancies
+Some of the items in this repository depend on other repositories.
+In particular:
+* Web depends on BBS-Ada and BBS-Embed-Ada

 ## License
 This software is licensed under GPL V3.0.
 Should you with to use it with a different